Nigel1992/Soulobby-Alt1/README.md

 ## 🛠️ Usage

 1. Select a district by clicking its image
-2. Enter the world number (auto-detected with Alt1)
+2. Enter the world number (auto-detected with Alt1 > coming soon)
 3. Choose the type (Soul Obelisk/Corrupted Scarabs)
 4. Indicate if it's a new or old spawn
 5. Submit the location